Bladder Clinics

 - a bag outside the body to collect urine (urostomy or ileal conduit)

-- pouch to collect urine (continent urinary diversion)
+- a internal pouch to collect urine (continent urinary diversion)

-- a pouch made from the back passage (rectosigmoid pouch)
+- a internal pouch allowing urine to pass through the back passage (rectosigmoid pouch)

 Chemotherapy